Words With All Of The Vowels

 Data from corpus linguistics, which involves analyzing large collections of text and speech, provides valuable insights into the frequency and usage of words containing all five vowels.
 These data reveal that while such words are relatively rare overall, they are becoming more common in certain contexts, such as scientific and technical writing.

 Popular opinion on these words is often divided.
 Some people view them as interesting linguistic oddities, while others find them cumbersome or difficult to pronounce.
-However, there is a general recognition that these words contribute to the richness and diversity of the English language.
+Still, there is a general recognition that these words contribute to the richness and diversity of the English language.

 Professional insights from linguists and lexicographers suggest that the trend towards greater linguistic diversity is likely to continue in the future.
 As English continues to evolve as a global language, it will undoubtedly absorb new words and phrases from a variety of sources, potentially leading to an increase in the number of words containing all five vowels.